From our legacy website

 Voters using a traditional ballot must use a black or blue ballpoint pen to fill in ovals next to their chosen candidates.
 Voters using the ExpressVote or AutoMARK machine make their choices on a touchscreen or using a headset and braille keypad or sip-and-puff device.
 Their choices are printed on their ballot card, which can be reviewed for accuracy.
 When finished, voters feed their hand-marked or machine-marked ballot into the slot in the tabulating machine.
 Wait for the machine screen to display, “Thank you for voting.”
 See a demonstration video here.
 In Dane County, all ballot-marking machines and tabulators have instructions in English and Spanish.

 You may vote by in-person absentee ballot for up to two weeks before the election.
 Each municipal clerk determines when and where they will allow this “early voting.”
 Some have extended hours for voting.
-Some have voting at additional sites besides the clerk’s office.
+If a municipality offers in-person absentee voting at alternative locations, the actual clerk’s office is prohibited from offering absentee voting, accepting registrations, or absentee ballots.

-Absentee ballots are mailed to regular voters beginning 3 weeks before elections; they are mailed to overseas and military voters 47 days before national (fall) elections.
+Absentee ballots are mailed they are mailed to local, overseas, and military voters 47 days before national (fall) elections—September 19, 2024.

-Request a mailed absentee ballot from your city, town, or village clerk in writing by mail, fax, or email.
-The request must be made no later than 5 p.m. on the Thursday before the election (August 8, 2024, for the spring primary election) in order for an absentee ballot to be sent to you.
+Request a mailed absentee ballot from your city, town, or village clerk in writing by mail, fax, or email, or online at MyVote.wi.gov.
+The request must be received no later than 5 p.m. on the Thursday before the election (October 31, 2024, for the fall election).
+However, the postal service warns that it can take 7 days for your ballot to be mailed to you, and another 7 days for it to be returned to the clerk’s office by mail.
 Your request must include:

 Registered voters may request an absentee ballot online at MyVote.wi.gov.
 You will be required to upload a copy of your voter photo ID if one is not already on file with your municipal clerk.
 Madison residents may also request an absentee ballot using this form.
 For any other municipality in Wisconsin use this form.

 Elderly or disabled voters may request a permanent absentee ballot without providing a voter photo ID.
 Anyone who is restricting their contacts and is concerned about voting in person because they are over 60, have an underlying health condition, or are disabled, can request a permanent absentee ballot.
 This request does not require a copy of your voter photo ID.
-Those who have requested to be on the permanent absentee ballot list may be dropped from the absentee ballot rolls if they do not vote in each election.
+Those who have requested to be on the permanent absentee ballot list may be dropped from the absentee ballot rolls if they do not vote in each election, or if they vote in person.
 Madison residents may request a permanent absentee ballot using this form; residents of other municipalities should use this form.

 Upon receiving the absentee ballot (Watch a video from the City of Madison Clerk)

-• Have the witness sign the envelope and write their address.
+Have the witness sign the envelope and print their name and address.

 Who can vote?